sjaehn/BWidgets/BWidgets/Supports/README.md

 ## EventPassable

-By default, host events (e. g., PointerEvent, WheelEvent, FocusEvent) are associated with the most frontward visible widget for the respective position.
+By default, host events (e. g., PointerEvent, WheelEvent, PointerFocusEvent) are associated with the most frontward visible widget for the respective position.
 The event is then emitted by this widget if this widget supports the respective event.
 Otherwise it blocks this event.